josiahjswab/router/README.md

 This is code that was refactored out of the final app but deemed interesting enough to keep a record of it:

+## Effective Refactoring comment habit:
-While transforming this app from class components into functional for the greater purpose of implementing hooks.
+### While transforming this app from class components into functional
+for the greater purpose of implementing hooks.
 It was necessary to take time to comment out all the class constructor logic as a reference for implmenting the hooks in their place.
 Below is such an example of a bit of code that was dependant on the class constructor state commented out and then superceded by the new `toggle` hook object.
 ```
 <button
     className='button'